 Even if you are living in poverty you can eat delicious, healthy meals.
 The first step is to plan your meals, make a grocery list.
 Buy what is on the list and use what you buy.
 I made a meal planning template and a master grocery list for you.

-Beans and Soup the Mainstay of Dirt Cheap Meals
+Beans and Soup the Mainstay of Cheap Poverty Meals

 Beans are the classic poverty food, but beans don’t need to be boring there are so many different kinds of beans each with its own unique flavor.
 Soup is a classic poverty food.
 You just add more broth or water to make the meal stretch.